A million imaginary friends

 When we asked parents how they felt about imaginary companions, their concern differed depending on whether their child had ever had a fictional friend.
 Among parents of children without imaginary friends, 50% said they would be at least ‘slightly concerned’ if their child told them they had one.
 Among parents of children with imaginary friends, only 21% expressed concern.

-Parents’ apprehension might depend on what type of invisible friend is sitting across from them at the kitchen table.
-After all, there’s a big difference between a fluffy little squirrel and a flesh-eating zombie.
+Parents’ apprehension might depend on what type of invisible friend their child is encountering as there is a big difference between a fluffy little squirrel and a monster under the bed, which could be a sign of anxiety.

 Over 50,000 imaginary unicorns roam the UK